 Senita Lenear moved to Grand Rapids from Chicago as a child.
 She has lived in the Third Ward for more than 30 years.
 The Grand Rapids Creston High School alumna graduated summa cum laude from Cornerstone University with a bachelor's in business management and a minor in ministry leadership.
-She is a mother, community volunteer and member of New Hope Baptist Church, where her husband, Dallas Lenear, serves as Executive Pastor.
+She is a mother, community volunteer and active member of the faith community along side her husband, the Reverend Dallas Lenear.

-Senita has more than 20 years of business experience, which includes a variety of leadership positions at the largest healthcare insurance provider in the state and owning an event planning and business consulting firm.
+Commissioner Lenear has more than 20 years of business experience, which includes a variety of leadership positions at the largest healthcare insurance provider in the state of Michigan and co-owning an event planning and business consulting firm.
 She was appointed to the Grand Rapids Public Schools Board of Education in October 2007.
-Two years later, she was elected by Grand Rapids citizens to serve a four-year term on the Michigan Board of Education.
+Two years later, she was elected by Grand Rapids citizens to serve a four-year term on the GRPS Board of Education.

-Senita has been honored with a number of community awards, including Cornerstone University's 2014 Alumna of the Year, a YWCA Tribute Award for community service, Zeta Phi Beta Woman of the Year and NAACP Presidential and Legacy awards, among many others.
+Commissioner Lenear has been honored with a number of community awards, including Cornerstone University's 2014 Alumna of the Year, GRCC's Giants Award, GRBJ 50 Most Influential Women, YWCA Tribute Award, Zeta Phi Beta Woman of the Year and NAACP Presidential and Legacy awards, among many others.